KiranCS-17/identity-managment/README.md

 26. Device access events based on white/black list of biometric information A-Party,CUG
 27. Device access events based on white/black list of speech and guesture of A-Party,CUG
 28. Device access events based on relation of other measuring devices ( relative to temperature sensor, electricity consumption or user of CUG or any one in CUG,usage of    	 data on a day)
+29. XR ( AR/VR ) based events in control and data plane that can be (Real, Induced,Relative)

 **Realization**